ucfopen/Materia-Docs/_administrators/windows-apache-install-guide.md

 **Applications** -> **MySQL Utilities** -> **MySQL Utilities** (currently 1.6) -> **MySQL Utilities** - X64

-Click 'Next'.
+Click `Next`.

-The MySQL Installer will indicate that there are uninstalled requirements, but it will take care of these for you once you click 'Execute'.
+The MySQL Installer will indicate that there are uninstalled requirements, but it will take care of these for you once you click `Execute`.

-Once the components are installed, clicking 'Next' should begin configuration of the MySQL server.
+Once the components are installed, clicking `Next` should begin configuration of the MySQL server.

-Select **Standalone MySQL Server / Classic MySQL Replication** and click 'Next'
+Select **Standalone MySQL Server / Classic MySQL Replication** and click `Next`.

-Leave everything alone on the first page, and click 'Next'.
+Leave everything alone on the first page, and click `Next`.

 In the Accounts and Roles page, set the root user password as desired. **Remember this password.**

-Click 'Next'.
+Click `Next`.

-Click 'Next' again.
+Click `Next` again.

-Click 'Next' again.
+Click `Next` again.

-Click 'Execute'.
+Click `Execute`.

-Once everything is done running, click 'Finish'.
+Once everything is done running, click `Finish`.

-Click 'Next'.
+Click `Next`.

-Click 'Finish'.
+Click `Finish`.

 ## Create Materia Database and User